 So often give kids, who become adults, the impression that there are shortcuts or that somehow they can skip the complex, challenging stuff and still get to where they are going.
 Remain in your image or success; stay with your victory celebration in your mind’s eye.
 Push yourself to the day when you walk without pain.
 I expect a full recovery and see myself doing things that I cannot do right now, but it takes personal effort.

 Look at the woman in this photo.
 How many times do you think she tried and tried that Yoga post and was unsuccessful?
 How many times did she fall over?
 What are the more minor poses within this pose that she had to learn and master before she could even attempt this?
 We must fight the good fight, believing that in faith we are led.
 I am a faith-based person, so you can skip it if this doesn’t fit your beliefs.
 I think that God doesn’t waste anything that we’re going through.

 No experience, no challenge, no difficulties.
 Nothing is just a plain old setback.
 It all leads to our goal of achieving a fully conscious being.
 You are learning toward upcoming opportunities for the more prominent, challenging positions you aren’t even aware of yet.

-When we take time to think like this, rather than being discouraged, frustrated with the progress, overcome with the pain, or just feel like quitting, that is when we’re near a victory.
-I really believe this and have seen it come true in my own life many times.
+Taking time to monitor our thoughts, rather than being discouraged, we are near a victory.
+I believe this and have seen it come true in my own life many times.
 Just when we are beginning to feel like, “Well, maybe I understood this wrong, maybe this goal was too big, maybe I won’t recover fully.”
 That is when you want to dig deeper, remind yourself of your vision and push forward to victory.
 Eventually, you will be able to do a pose (metaphorically) like this woman.
 Determination and perseverance will be the keys.

 Yours for a Better Life,